Enter Highway Number(s)

 How do I file a claim against Caltrans?

-If you feel that you have lost money or property as a result of any action or inaction by Caltrans and your claim is for $5,000 or less, you can file your claim directly with Caltrans.
-No fee is required for Caltrans claims under $5,000.
+If you feel that you have lost money or property as a result of any action or inaction by Caltrans and your claim is for $10,000 or less, you can file your claim directly with Caltrans.
+No fee is required for claims against Caltrans which are $10,000 and under.
 Look up where to file your claim.

-If your claim is for over $5000 or concerns a different State of California agency, you can file a claim with the Victim Compensation and Government Claims Board.
+If your claim is for over $10,000 or concerns a different department or agency of the State of California, you must file a claim with the Government Claims Program.
 This program gives you the opportunity to formally demand compensation for your loss, and may lead to a settlement of your claim without the need to file a lawsuit.
-For more information about the Government Claims Program or to request a claim form, write to: California Board of Control, Government Claims Division, P.O.
-Box 3035, Sacramento, California 95812-3035.
-You may also call the Government Claims Program toll-free at 1-800-955-0045.
+For more information about the Government Claims Program or to request a claim form, write to:

 What's an HOV lane?